BryteLitty/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Ruby Enumerables <a name="about-project"></a>
+# 📖 OOP School Library <a name="about-project"></a>

-**Ruby Enumerables** is a simple Ruby project that demonstrates how to use module in Ruby, it shows how to implement a subset of an enumerable function.
+**OOP School Library** is a simple Ruby project for a school library for keeping records of students who borrows book from them.

 ## 🛠 Built With <a name="built-with"></a>